 Read More here > Legal notice

-About one year ago, or maybe less, my good friend Ralph Lugten sent me some photographs of the Ferrari 642 and 641 that Jean Alesi had used sometime.
+About one year ago, or maybe less, a good friend sent me some photographs of the Ferrari 642 and 641 that Jean Alesi had used sometime.
 These photographs clearly showed the differences between the 642A and 642B models.
 At that time I had the idea - still have it - to turn a Tamiya's 641 into a 642A, since they are very similar.

 This idea came to my mind after building the Ferrari 412T2 from Museum Collection, because I had some extra "8" numbers left which belonged to J. Alesi in 1991 (the "28" of course).
 One of these photographs immediately drew my attention; the one where Alesi was testing the 641 at Le Castellet in the European Winter '91 season.
 This car was basically the 641 used by Mansell in 1990, but bearing the name Alesi on the Marlboro sponsor logo and without number.

-Two months ago I was working on the construction of what would be the Ferrari 642A (I will soon write a review on its construction from a Tamiya's 641 and of course build it), when I came across some pictures of Bill Atridge's model.
-At that time I was using as reference the great work by Andy Mathews published in TMMI some years ago.
+Two months ago I was working on the construction of what would be the Ferrari 642A (I will soon write a review on its construction from a Tamiya's 641 and of course build it), when I came across some pictures of the great work by Andy Mathews published in TMMI some years ago.

 I decided to change my way of construction and use the Perfect Parts super details kit.
 You can read the review I wrote on this detail set following this link: